Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 # Hiring

 Any hiring done for the Interactions branch will adhere to the guidelines in this document.
-This process outlined herein will avoid unscrupulous elements from getting into the brnach and taking over.
+This process outlined herein will avoid unscrupulous elements from getting into the branch and taking over.

 Any new hiring will strictly be following the below guidelines: